toqana/RPi-HDMI-Photo-Frame-Radio/README.md

 1. Insert the new microSDHC into the RPi and then apply power.
 After boot, follow the instructions.

-1. Change the password for user "pi" using the desktop Raspberry Pi Configuration Tools (https://www.raspberrypi.org/magpi/raspberry-pi-configuration-tool/) or the terminal based "sudo raspi-config" command (https://www.raspberrypi.org/documentation/configuration/raspi-config.md).
+1. Change the password for user "pi" using the desktop Preferences -> Raspberry Pi Configuration tool (https://www.raspberrypi.org/magpi/raspberry-pi-configuration-tool/) or the terminal based "sudo raspi-config" command (https://www.raspberrypi.org/documentation/configuration/raspi-config.md).
 It may also be convenient to enable SSH in order to use a remote terminal.

 1. Update Raspbian with "sudo apt-get update && sudo apt-get upgrade".